SAP-samples/btp-developer-guide-cap/documentation/observability/3-implement-traces.md

 Traces allow you to analyze how a request, a message, or a task is being processed throughout your distributed system.
 To achieve this, `@cap-js/telemetry` wraps all essential functions of `cds.Service` and its derivates.
 For @cap-js databases (for example, `@cap-js/sqlite`), this includes `prepare()` and subsequent `stmt.run()`.

-> If you are deploying the application to Cloud Foundry runtime follow the following step:
+> If you are deploying the application to Cloud Foundry runtime follow the below step

 1. Open terminal at the root of your application and add the following dependencies:

     ```